Quick Exit

 Many young people have some kind of learning, sensory or physical disability.
 Unfortunately we know that if you have any kind of disability you are more likely to experience bullying or abuse of some kind.
 That is not ok and it is important that you know how to stay safe.
 It is also important that you know what to do if you believe you are being abused or if you are worried about it happening.

 Some children and young people need support from friends or trusted adults to make sure they are able to communicate their views and feelings.
-Here are some top tips from children and young people in Cornwall...
+Have a look at this information from our recent conference Inclusive Communication - Safeguarding Children and Young People with Disabilities.

 Some children and young people need support to move around and carry out day to day tasks including washing, showering or getting dressed.
 This means that they might have different adults help them with this.
 If something does not feel right or you know someone is hurting you or taking advantage of you, say NO and tell someone you trust or contact someone for help

-For those of you looking on this page today who want some advice and guidance about different areas of your life, have a look at the links below:
+Here are some other sources of advice and guidance about different areas of your life, have a look at the links below:

 Hearing impairments